 I did a bunch of research on doors.
 Initially, I wanted a door that would swing out into the yard.
 But neither Home Depot nor Lowes had any outswing doors in stock.
 So I decided on a pre-hung left inswing insulated door with a window.
 And this actually turned out to be a better decision.

 I ordered it online and picked it up at the store that day.
 I had to ask my friend to help because he had a Ford Escape.
 The door wouldn’t fit in my tiny Subaru Crosstrek which is the only car my girlfriend and I own.
 We stored it on the floor in the garage.

 Two men showed up to install the door on October 1st.
-This was the first major step of the brewery build.
-It took them all day, but I’m very satisfied with the work.
+This was the first significant step of the brewery build.
+It took them all day, but I’m delighted with the work.

-The door looks great and provided a lot more natural light than I was expecting!
+The door looks fantastic and provided a lot more natural light than I was expecting!

 - Door: $281.05

 - Total Cost: $1,329.60